Fall Muscadine Maintenance

 5. If you are using the blue x plant shelters and your vines have reached the top wire, now is the ideal time to remove the shelters.

 On a planting report we have a beautiful crop of muscadine vines this year, so if you are thinking about adding a few vines or considering planting some acreage now is a good time to begin getting your orders in.
 Take advantage of the Early Bird Discount by ordering before December 1st.
-The all new 2013 Catalog will be available later today on our website – check it out or request one to be mailed to you.
+The all new Catalog is now available on our website – check it out or request one to be mailed to you.

-I hope these tips will ensure an abundant crop for 2013.
+I hope these tips will ensure an abundant crop for years to come.